Bravo-Startup-3/python-backend/README.md

 ## Technology

-The website will be created using Django Python for the Backend and ReactJs for the Front end.
+The website will be created using Django Python Framework for the Backend and ReactJs JavaScript Framework for the Frontend.